 \subsection{Reconstruction with Structural Prior}

 Each element of the MARS PCD counts with 5 effective energy thresholds simultaneously, resulting in quasi-monochromatic projections in 5 energy bins: \emph{i.e.}, \(7-40 keV\), \(40-50 keV\), \(50-60 keV\), \(60-70 keV\), and \(70 keV\) above.
-Patient scans are performed in low dose mode, and the recorded count of total incoming photons is around 1,500 per detector element for open beam measurements, resulting in only hundreds of photons in one channel.
-Given such low counts, direct reconstruction from the photons in each energy bin inevitably suffers from major quantum noise.
-Instead, we employ a similar idea from the prior image constrained compressed sensing~\cite{chen2008prior} and its extension to PCCT~\cite{rajendran2018ultra}, by noticing that the structural information between different energy bins are closely correlated with only slight attenuation value difference.
-Based on this fact, we propose the following steps to obtain the spectral reconstructions in 5 energy bins with minimized quantum noise: (1) We sum the counts from all channels to form a virtual `integrating' bin with minimized quantum uncertainty; (2) We reconstruct from the virtual bin to obtain an image with minimized noise and use it as the structural prior for all other bins; (3) Leveraging the inter-bin similarity, we initialize our iterative deep reconstruction method with the structural prior, and feed in the real bin data to reconstruct the spectral image.
+The patient is scanned with a total incoming photon count of around 1,500 per detector element for open-beam measurement, resulting in only hundreds of photons in one channel.
+Given such low counts, direct reconstruction in each energy bin inevitably suffers from major quantum noise.
+Instead, we employ a similar idea from the prior image constrained compressed sensing~\cite{chen2008prior} and its extension to PCCT~\cite{rajendran2018ultra}, by noticing that the structural information among different energy bins is closely correlated, with only slight differences in attenuation values.
+Hence, we propose the following steps for spectral reconstructions in 5 energy bins with minimized quantum noise: (1) We sum the counts from all channels to form a virtual `integrating' bin with minimized quantum uncertainty; (2) We reconstruct from the virtual bin to obtain an image as a low-noise structural prior; (3) Leveraging the inter-bin similarity, we initialize our iterative deep reconstruction method with the structural prior, and feed in bin-wise real data to reconstruct the spectral image.
 A multi-scale iterative reconstruction strategy is used to significantly accelerate the convergence for the large volume reconstruction.
 Note that we enforce this structural similarity here by using the prior only as an initialization for the best computational efficiency in contrast to traditional approaches~\cite{rajendran2018ultra}, which use the prior as a constraint and solve the optimization problem iteratively.
 As a cost, our approach in this step does not guarantee a solid convergence.
 Hence, we rely on iterative reconstruction constrained by a deep neural network-based prior regularization for valid image reconstruction as introduced in the following section, while this virtual-bin structural prior initialization serves as an acceleration step.